-Recommended sightseeing in Brussels
+Recommended attractions in Brussels

 Belgian Comic Strip Center

-The Belgian Comic Strip Center is one of the city's most popular attractions, where off-beat humour, vivid colours and fabulous illustrations abound.
-Visitors can enjoy an extensive collection of comic strip art, with particular attention paid to Belgian native Hergé's Tintin.
+The Belgian Comic Strip Center is one of the city's most popular attractions, where offbeat humour, vivid colours and fabulous illustrations abound.
+Visitors can enjoy an extensive collection of comic-strip art, with particular attention paid to Belgian native Hergé's Tintin.